aarondavidpolley/fmWATCH/README.md

 To use/test, install the latest release at https://github.com/aarondavidpolley/fmWATCH/releases

-Use at your own risk
+Use at your own risk.

-See release page latest installer
+Note: the core script uses a non-destructive rmdir command that only removes empty directories in /Volumes, rather than an all destructive rm -rf style.

 This is available under the MIT License: https://github.com/aarondavidpolley/fmWATCH/blob/master/LICENSE